Rumeysa-koseoglu/learning-react/lesson-10-typexcript/README.md

 /------------------------------------------------------

 2-'Any' usage
-for example, we send a request to get tge  information of a user whose id is 5, but we dont know which type of age of the users age will come , then we use "any"
+for example, we send a request to get the  information of a user whose id is 5, but we dont know which type of age of the users age will come , then we use "any"

 e.g let userAge :any =      ---it doesn't matter what type of value will come to this field